Coveo for Sitecore New Features

 Dynamic Navigation Experience (DNE) is now supported in Coveo for Sitecore!

-DNE requires special facets (i.e., Dynamic facets) that are “smarter” than the base facets that were already available in Coveo for Sitecore.
+DNE requires special facets (that is, Dynamic facets) that are “smarter” than the base facets that were already available in Coveo for Sitecore.
 A facet manager is also needed for the reordering of these dynamic facets.
 Hence, dynamic versions of the Coveo Category Facet (named the Coveo Dynamic Hierarchical Facet) and Coveo Facet renderings are now available, as well as dedicated dynamic range facet renderings for numeric, date, and distance fields.